elenasacristan/CookBook/Readme.md

 - **[Adobe Fireworks:](https://www.adobe.com/products/fireworks.html)** I have used Adobe Fireworks to edit the background images, to create the logo and to do some edits on the mock-ups.

+ #### Markdown editor
+ - **[stackedit:](https://stackedit.io/app#)** I have used stackedit in order to create the Readme file because it is an online editor so I could edit my Readme.md file from any computer and also I was able to work offline if I needed to.

 #### Languages: